 13. Offering A Rebate

 Offering rebate is one-way marketers use to increase sales.
-While this works for digital product marketplaces like Clickbank, there is no way to apply the same technique to Amazon affiliate program.
+While this works for digital product marketplaces like Clickbank, there is no way to apply the same technique to the Amazon affiliate program.

 Offering rebates will also get you banned.